 Note that the night market is in the middle of a pedestrian street, it's not as big as other markets on that list and doesn't offer any food or drinks.

-Talking about Patpong, all the street is surrounded by bars and go-go bars.
+Oh, and the street where it's located, Patpong, is surrounded by gay bars and gogo bars.

-Not the most family-friendly place even though it's not unusual to see families going up and down the street with their kids looking at the pole bars.
+Even though it's not unusual to see families going up and down the street with their kids looking at pole bars (go figure ).

 Asiatique The Riverfront

-I put Asiatique last on the list but it's probably the less authentic night market you will find in Bangkok.
+I put Asiatique last on the list because even though it's technically in part a night market, it's honestly the least authentic night market you will find in Bangkok.

-It's not as cheap, not as Thai, not as fun, and not as crazy as the other markets.
+It's not as cheap, not as Thai, not as fun, and not as lively as the other markets.

 Asiatique is great to buy some souvenirs and to walk around but don't expect to find any great deal or anything surprising there.